 - Sleep and appetite changes

-The severity of the above symptoms will vary from person-to-person.
+The severity of the above symptoms will vary from person to person.
 Not to mention, not everyone will experience the same symptoms.

 Brief Psychotic Disorder Diagnosis

-If there is a clear trigger for the above-mentioned symptoms – such as a traumatic or stressful event – mental health professionals will be able to diagnose you much easier than other conditions discussed within this article.
-If there is no clear indication as to what caused your brief psychotic episode, a mental health professional will give you an interview and assessment tools in order to identify the condition.
+When there’s a clear trigger for these symptoms, such as a traumatic or stressful event, mental health professionals will be able to come to an easy diagnosis.
+However, if there’s no clear indication as to what caused your brief psychotic episode, you’ll need an interview and assessment tools to identify the condition.

 Delusional Disorder

-A delusional disorder is characterized by have false, fixed beliefs that often involve situations which could be true, but aren’t.
-For example, one may have the delusion that someone is following them or they’ve been infected with a chronic disease. ¹⁵
+A delusional disorder is characterized by false, fixed beliefs that often involve situations that could be true but aren’t.
+For example, you may have the delusion that someone is following you or that you’ve been infected with a chronic disease. ¹⁵ Delusions tend to take one of the following types:

 - Jealous – Believing that your significant other is unfaithful even with evidence that they’re not.